japila-books/spark-sql-internals/docs/WriteTaskStatsTracker.md

 getFinalStats(): WriteTaskStats
 ----

-The final <<spark-sql-WriteTaskStats.md#, WriteTaskStats>> statistics computed so far
+The final [WriteTaskStats](WriteTaskStats.md) statistics computed so far

 Used when `EmptyDirectoryWriteTask`, `SingleDirectoryWriteTask` and `DynamicPartitionWriteTask` are requested to execute